National Mother's Day, Iriana Joko Widodo: women must empower themselves - ExBulletin

 National Mother’s Day, Iriana Joko Widodo: women must empower themselves

-VIVAIn commemoration of National Mother’s Day, the First Lady of the Republic of Indonesia, Iriana Joko Widodo, called on women to empower themselves and play a role in shaping the character of the nation.
+JAKARTA – In commemoration of National Mother’s Day, the First Lady of the Republic of Indonesia Iriana Joko Widodo invites women to empower themselves and play a role in shaping the character of the nation.
 This was conveyed in a virtual speech at the flagship Mother’s Day commemoration event hosted by the Ministry of Women’s Empowerment and Child Protection (PPPA) in Yogyakarta on Wednesday 12/22 .

 “Women must continue to fight for the progress of Indonesia, must be empowered, play a role in shaping the character of the nation,” said Iriana.